inasafe/inasafe-doc/docs/source/user-docs/application-help/keywords.rst

   with the exception of 'Title' whose value may contain both spaces and mixed case letters.
-* Values for keywords should generally be lower case, with the exception of **datatype values may be in upper case** (e.g. MMI)
+* Values for keywords should generally be lower case, with the exception of **datatype values, which may be in upper case** (e.g. MMI)
 * Keys and values should **not contain colons**.
   In the keyword editor, any colons will be replaced with a full stop character.
-* All other Keywords and values that do not fit the above domain lists may be used but they may produce undesired results.
+* All other keywords and values that do not fit the above domain lists may be used but they may produce undesired results.

 Translations
 ------------

-Although |project_name| is available in different languages, the 'key' in the keywords files should always be written in english.
+Although |project_name| is available in different languages, the 'key' in the keywords files should always be written in English.

 Keywords for remote and non-file based layers
 ---------------------------------------------

-If you are using a PostgreSQL, WFS, Spatialite or other non-file based resources, you can still create keywords.
+If you are using a PostgreSQL, WFS, Spatialite or other non-file based resource, you can still create keywords.
 In these circumstances the keywords will be written to a sqlite database - by default this database is stored as :file:`keywords.db` within the
-|project_name| plugin directory root.
+|project_name| root directory.

 You may wish to use a different location for the :file:`keywords.db` keywords database - you can configure this by using the |project_name| options dialog.
-The options dialog can be launched by clicking on the |project_name| plugin toolbar's options icon (as shown below) or by doing :menuselection:`Plugins --> InaSAFE --> InaSAFE Options`.
+The options dialog can be launched by clicking on the |project_name| plugin toolbar's options icon (as shown below) or by going to :menuselection:`Plugins ‣ InaSAFE ‣ InaSAFE Options`.

 .. figure:: /static/user-docs/toolbar_options.*
    :scale: 100 %
    :align: center
    :alt: Options Icon

-   Selecting the options icon
+   *The options button*

-When the options dialog is opened, the keywords database path can be specified under the tab :guilabel:`Advanced` using the :guilabel:`keyword cache for remote datasources` option as shown below.
+When the options dialog is opened, the keywords database path can be specified under the :guilabel:`Advanced` tab under :guilabel:`Keyword cache for remote datasources` as shown below.

 .. figure:: /static/user-docs/options-keyword-db-path.*
    :scale: 100 %
    :align: center
    :alt: Path to options database

-   Path to options database
+   *Path to options database*

 .. note::